 This leads to a question of where ‘environment’ sits within our profession.
 As professionals move into management roles, they become responsible for other areas of business.
 Many of us have worn more than one hat, with environment joined by wellbeing, business continuity, emergency management, risk management and audit, so should IOSH support members in all of these disciplines?

 As part of the drive to improve the employability of its members and the profile of the profession, IOSH’s EWMG continues to explore the ‘E’ question.
-(See Defining your role, right, for some more questions to consider.)
+(See Defining your role, below, for some more questions to consider.)

 Your call: Defining your role